The Neutrino Mass Bound from Leptogenesis Revisited: Parameter Scan

 We solved the fluid equations numerically from $z=0.01$ to $z=1000$ for both vanishing and thermal initial conditions, varying $K$ between $10^{-2}$ and $10^3$ and $M_1$ between $\SI{e10}{GeV}$ and $\SI{e16}{GeV}$, and compare the scenarios with fully and partially equilibrated spectators.
 The results are shown in \cref{fig:contours}.
 With fully equilibrated spectators, we find that the previous bound of $m_\text{lightest} \lesssim \SI{0.12}{eV}$ gets tightened to $\SI{0.08}{eV}$, probably due to the improved treatment of the $\Delta L = 2$ processes leading to a larger rate than used in Ref.~\cite{Buchmuller:2003gz}.
 With partially equilibrated spectators, however, we find that the spectators protect part of the asymmetry from washout.
 This effect antagonizes the larger $\Delta L=2$ washout rates.
 Taking all this into account, sufficient asymmetries for $m_\text{lightest}$ as large as $\SI{0.15}{eV}$ can result.
 We further find a lower bound on $M_1$ of $\SI{e10}{GeV}$, which is slightly stronger than the Davidson-Ibarra bound~\cite{Davidson:2002qv}.

 The impact of increasing the active neutrino masses is twofold.
 On the one hand, we have the constraint $K \propto \tilde{m}_1 \geq m_\text{lightest}$, which implies that increasing neutrino masses restricts $K$ to larger values, where washout is increasingly efficient.
-On the other hand, as discussed in Ref.~\cite{Hambye:2003rt}, increasing the neutrino masses also limits the asymmetry parameter.
-While one could circumvent this by increasing $M_1$, this would simultaneously increase the $\Delta L = 2$ washout rate, thereby also reducing the final asymmetry.
+On the other hand, as discussed in Refs.~\cite{Buchmuller:2003gz,Hambye:2003rt}, increasing the neutrino masses also limits the asymmetry parameter.
+While one could circumvent this by increasing $M_1$, this would simultaneously increase the $\Delta L = 2$ washout rate, as pointed out in Refs.~\cite{Buchmuller:2002rq,Buchmuller:2003gz,Buchmuller:2004nz}, thereby also reducing the final asymmetry.
 With this, we do not find any allowed region for $m_\text{lightest} \geq \SI{0.15}{eV}$, which gives us an upper bound $m_\text{lightest} \lesssim \SI{0.15}{eV}$ for leptogenesis in this scenario.

 The plots in \cref{fig:contours} are produced assuming normal hierarchy, but the difference to inverted hierarchy is negligible.
 The only term which is sensitive to the hierarchy is the maximal decay asymmetry.
 However, \cref{eq:asymmetry} is valid for both hierarchies, and the main difference between them is that $m_1$ and $m_3$ exchange roles as $m_\text{lightest}$.
 Doing the substitution $m_1 \leftrightarrow m_3$ leads to a relative minus sign in \cref{eq:asymmetry}, which can be compensated by a change in the sign of $y$.
 Therefore, the only practical difference between the two hierarchies is in the precise value of the absolute mass splitting between $m_1$ and $m_3$, which is negligible for our purposes.